-Spatial reasoning is important.
-It develops early, beginning with babies' awareness of space and distinctions between shapes, the development of concepts such as round and pointy, near and far and the ability to visualise objects and locations.
-There is overwhelming evidence of a link between spatial reasoning and achievement in mathematics, science and technology as well as the arts (Wai, Lubinski & Benbow, 2009).
+Spatial reasoning is important, with overwhelming evidence of a link between spatial reasoning and achievement in mathematics, science and technology as well as the arts (Gilligan et al., 2019; Hodgkiss et al., 2018; Wai, Lubinski & Benbow, 2009).

 Spatial reasoning can be taught to all children (Uttal et al., 2013).
-However, girls (Newcombe, 2020) and children from 'low-income homes' (Verdine, 2014; 2017) are 'harmed in their progression in mathematics' by having fewer opportunities to develop spatial reasoning (Sarama & Clements, 2009: 161).
-Verdine et al. (2017:102) suggest the development of spatial reasoning is especially important in the early years, when significant skills are developing and that 'optimizing spatial performance may be an underutilized route to improving mathematics achievement'.
-It is therefore important for practitioners to understand the importance of spatial reasoning and to know how to support children's development of spatial reasoning.
+However, girls (Newcombe, 2020) and children from 'low-income homes' (Verdine, 2014; 2017) are 'harmed in their progression in mathematics' by having fewer opportunities to develop spatial reasoning (Sarama & Clements, 2009).
+Verdine et al. (2017) suggest the development of spatial reasoning is especially important in the early years, when significant skills are developing and that 'optimizing spatial performance may be an underutilized route to improving mathematics achievement'.
+It is therefore important for practitioners to know how to support children's development of spatial reasoning.